spacemeshos/docs/docs/start/start.md

 All the resources you need to start using the Spacemesh network.

+Before getting started, please check that your system meets the minimum [system requirements](start/requirements).

 ## Choose Your Interface

 There are two ways to start interacting with the Spacemesh network: our GUI, Smapp, or our command-line repl, SMRepl.